hjbr22/ACCESS_Project/README.md

     `atlassian_username = ""`
     `confluence_token = ""`
     Replace the empty strings with the appropriate information
 - That's it you're done!
+(The relevant code is in the `confluenceAPI.py` file.
+Run that file to see the results)

 ## Getting Modules
 - To get a list of the available modules on an HPC run `module avail`